 Since the assassination of Trayvon Martin, I have been intentionally awakening to my unconscious biases and my racism, and seeking ways to hold myself accountable as a white person (and as a white leadership development specialist) for continuous growth on this uncomfortable lifelong journey.
-In recent months, three resources have been particularly meaningful to me, personally and professionally.
-I strongly recommend engaging with them, ideally in the following order:
+After the murder of George Floyd, I began doubling-down on this commitment, including in professional offerings and in the Leadership Library.
+In recent months, three resources have been particularly meaningful, and I highly recommend engaging with them, ideally in the following order:

 Isabel Wilkerson’s Caste: The Origins of Our Discontents (Random House, 2020)

 While I was astonished by the breadth and depth of Wilkerson’s previous masterpiece about the Great Migration, The Warmth of Other Suns (Vintage, 2011), I admit its lengthy story-telling style was a slog for me.
 However, this was not the case with Wilkerson’s latest exploration of the infrastructure of inequity, Caste, which I found to be crisp, powerful and persuasive.